They’re designed to boost your energy levels, but does drinking energy drinks really benefit you beyond the initial surge of energy?

-Whilst it is naturally found in beverages like tea and coffee, caffeine is added to energy drinks and will usually total between 70 and 200 mg in total, although some are even stronger.
+Whilst it is naturally found in beverages like tea and coffee, caffeine is added to energy drinks and will usually total between 70 and 300 mg in total, although some are even stronger.

 We needn’t really say more on caffeine as we’ve covered most of it already, but here are some of the caffeine contents found in other caffeinated products for reference:

 - 110 to 150 mg – 8 oz of drip coffee

 - 40 to 80 mg – instant coffee

 - 65 to 125 mg – a cup of percolated coffee